Click here to visit our sponsor Absolute Authentic

 From that moment a new Williams team emerged.
 A single car, for Alan Jones, was run in 1978, and Jones was only chosen because he was available and inexpensive.
 Frank thought that he was no more than a midfield runner, but Jones had other ideas.
 Though he scored points only three times, with a second place among them, he was a front runner all season.
 In the year of ground effect, Williams was frequently the top DFV car behind the Lotuses.

 In 1979, the Williams FW07, a ground effect car, struggled at first and then became the class of the field.
-Its first win was at Silverstone and the it took three of the remaining six rounds.
+Its first win was at Silverstone and then it won three of the remaining six rounds.
 From being a joke in the pit-lane, Williams became a leading player, able to attract big money sponsors and the best drivers and technicians.
 In 1983, Williams entered a partnership with Honda, the first of several partnerships with major manufacturers.

 That would have wrecked most men, and most teams, but Frank demonstrated the steely determination which had carried him through years of struggle.
 Further, he had built a team so strong that it could cope with his absence.
 Indeed, that year Williams won the Constructors' Championship and Nigel Mansell came within a burst tyre of taking the drivers' title.